port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

 - Status - the user's status, which can be one of the following:
   - Active - the user has logged into Port .
   - Invited - the user was invited to Port via an invitation email.
-  - Disabled - the user is disabled and can not user Port (relevant only for [service accounts](/sso-rbac/rbac/#service-accounts)).
+  - Disabled - the user is disabled and cannot use Port (relevant only for [service accounts](/sso-rbac/rbac/#service-accounts)).
 - Port Role - the user internal role in Port.
 This property affects the permissions this user will be granted.
 [More about roles](/sso-rbac/rbac/#roles).
   - Admin
   - Moderator